 The first plugin

-We will build a Simple Image plugin that allows us to add images to our articles.
+We'll build the Simple Image plugin that will allow us to add images to our articles.
 You can view the final result of the plugin.

 At first, we need to create some files where we will develop and test our new Tool.
 Create a folder with these three files: